Unitary Complexity and the Uhlmann Transformation Problem

-\paragraph{Complexity of the distribution state.} The distribution state sequence $\Psi$ associated with a distributional unitary synthesis problem in $\avgUnitary{SZK}_\HV$ is required to be in $\stateBQP$, instead of some notion of $\class{stateSZK}_{\HV}$.
-In the definition of $\avgUnitary{SZK}_{\HV}$ we require that the simulator can output the state between an honest verifier and honest prover after each round.
-It is easy to see that any reasonable definition of $\class{stateSZK}_{\HV}$ results in the same class as $\stateBQP$.
+\begin{remark} Note that the distribution state sequence $\Psi$ associated with a distributional unitary synthesis problem in $\avgUnitary{HVSZK}$ is required to be in $\stateBQP$, instead of some notion of ``zero-knowledge state synthesis''.
+This may appear to violate our principle that the complexity of the distributional state corresponds to the complexity of the unitary synthesis class, but note that the simulator in a $\avgUnitary{HVSZK}$ protocol can synthesize the distributional state (because the simulator can produce the ancilla register of $\ket{\psi_x}$ and the verifier's view at the beginning of the protocol).
+This implies that the distributional state is in $\stateBQP$. \end{remark}

+\paragraph{Perfect zero knowledge unitary synthesis.} We also define a special subclass of $\avgUnitary{HVSZK}$ where the simulator can \emph{perfectly} reproduce the view of the verifier.
+We call this class $\avgUnitary{HVPZK}$, which is analogous to the decision complexity class \emph{perfect zero knowledge}, or $\mathsf{PZK}$, which is a subclass of $\mathsf{SZK}$.